Best easy access savings accounts, July 2024 – earn up to 5.2%

 All the banks we mention are protected by the Financial Services Compensation Scheme (FSCS), meaning up to £85,000 of your savings are protected should a bank go bust.
 This article may contain affiliate links – when you purchase through links on our site, we may earn a commission*

-Although the top easy access rate is slightly below the 5.25% base rate, easy access savings now beat inflation, as inflation slowed to 3.2% in March.
+Although the top easy access rate is slightly below the 5.25% base rate, more than 284 easy access savings accounts now offer inflation-busting rates.

-Savers will find one-year fixed savings accounts are also offering top rates - up to 5.17% AER.
-But easy-access savings accounts don’t involve locking your money up.
-However, you may need to act fast to grab an easy-access saver as we've seen rates drop significantly in the last few weeks.
+Savers will find one-year fixed savings accounts are also offering top rates – up to 5.16% AER.
+But easy access savings accounts don’t involve locking your money up.
+However, you may need to act fast to grab an easy access saver as we've seen rates drop in the last few weeks.

 Cahoot Sunny Day Saver - 5.2% AER